 Vigilante Typeface Corporation (was: WolfBainX)

-Over 100 original fonts by the prolific East Pennsylvanian tattoo artist Larry E. Yerkes, aka WolfBainX.
+Over 100 original fonts by the prolific East Pennsylvanian tattoo artist Larry E. Yerkes, aka WolfBainX, b.
+1969.
 His work include many comic book faces, a few grunge fonts, several macho fonts, and some smudged typewriter fonts.
 Many fonts are in a style one could call tattoo fonts.
 Several fonts come in 4 to 8 weights.
 Dafont link.
+MySpace link.
+Fontspace link.
 Abstractfonts link.

 Creations in 2010: VTC-TribalThreeFree, VTC Bad English, VTC Sumo Slasher, VTC KomikSkans, VTC Freehand Tattoo One, VTC Roughed Up, VTC Bad Tattoo Hand One, VTC-BadEnglischOne, VTC-BadTattooHandOne, VTC-FreehandTattooOne, VTC-KomikSkans-One, VTC-KomikSkans-Two, VTC-KomikaHeadLinerChewdFat, VTC-KomikaHeadLinerChewdUp, VTC-KomikaHeadLinerOne-Bold, VTC-KomikaHeadLinerOne-BoldItalic, VTC-KomikaHeadLinerTwo-Bold, VTC-KomikaHeadLinerTwo-Outline, VTC-KomikaHeadLinerTwo-Shadow, VTC-KomikaHeadLinerTwo-Wide, Komika Krak, VTC-SumiSlasherOne-Italic, VTC-SumiSlasherOne-SmallCaps, VTC-SumiSlasherOne, VTC-SumiSlasherOneSkinned, VTC-SumiSlasherOneSkinnedRaw, VTC-TribalThreeFree.